gvnn3/conductor/README.md

 ## Requirements ##

-- Python 3.6 or higher
+- Python 3.8 or higher
-- setuptools
+- pip (for installation)
 - Network connectivity between conductor and players

 ## Documentation ##